phones24/BakedCarrot/README.md

 * MVC compilant
 * Built in simple database module, based on PDO
-* Built in simple ORM module with collection support (inspired by RedBean)
+* Built in simple ORM module with collection support
 * Powerfull routing
 * Custom exception and error handling
 * Useful modules/extension
 	* Auth - authetification using database or file storage
 	* Filelib - powerful tool for organazing web based file libraries
-	* ImageProcessor - simple image manipulation module
+	* Image - simple image manipulation module
+	* Navigation - helper module for organizing menues and navigational elements
-	* Menu -
+	* Pagination - navigation with pages
 * Templating with different template engine (like PHPTAL, Smarty, etc...)
 * Very little or no configuration, but powerfull configuration abilities at the same time
 * Works from any directory.
-More than one application by host possible with one copy of library
+More than one application by host is possible with one copy of library
 * Simple logging
 * Easy extendable
 * Supports PHP 5.2